gliebeCAL/semester-two-project-CAL/mini-project-1/README.md

 ---------------------
 1. Create a Lua script that does an action.
 2. Write a C++ program that can call the Lua script.
-3. Sucessfully change the Lua script while the C++ program runs.